-Jeslyn A. Everitt is a litigation associate in the San Francisco office of Munger, Tolles & Olson.
-She has worked on a range of matters, including cases involving copyright, antitrust, employment, contract and tort law.
+Jeslyn A. Everitt is a litigator in the San Francisco office of Munger, Tolles & Olson.
+Her practice focuses on complex civil litigation with a particular emphasis on intellectual property, employment, contract and tort law.
 Ms. Everitt also maintains an active pro bono practice.

-- NCAA in defense of a nationwide class action against antitrust and intellectual property claims relating to NCAA rules that allegedly preclude collegiate basketball and football athletes from being paid for the alleged use of their name, image and likeness.
-O'Bannon v.
-NCAA (In re Student-Athlete Name and Licensing Litigation)
+- NCAA in a nationwide class action trial relating to NCAA rules that allegedly preclude collegiate basketball and football athletes from being paid for the alleged use of their name, image and likeness.

-- dick clark productions against a lawsuit brought by the Hollywood Foreign Press Association over the rights to the Golden Globe Awards show.
-The result of the trial in that case was recognized by the Daily Journal as one of the “Top Verdicts” of 2012.
-Red Zone v.
-Hollywood Foreign Press Association
+- dick clark productions in a contract dispute brought by the Hollywood Foreign Press Association over the rights to the Golden Globe Awards show.
+The trial result was recognized by the Daily Journal as one of the “Top Verdicts” of 2012.

-- the successful defense of a three-month California consumer class action trial relating to the marketing of "light" cigarettes; plaintiffs recovered nothing on their claims.
+- A major product manufacturer in a three-month class action trial involving claims of false advertising and unfair business practices where plaintiffs recovered nothing on their claims.